telekosmos/phonegap-res/README.md

 ## Requirements
 - Create a splash screen (`splash.png` 2048x2048) & icon (`icon.png` 1024x1024) in the `resources` folder of your phonegap/cordova project
-- Create root resources folder for the platforms your project supports (this is `resouces/ios` and/or `resources/android`)
+- Create root resources folder for the platforms your project supports (this is `resouces/ios` and/or `resources/android`; necessary nowadays, see below)
 - Cordova's `config.xml` file must exist in the root folder
-- use `splash-n-icons` command to automatically crop and copy it for all the platforms your project supports (currenty works with iOS and Android).
+- use `splash-n-icons generate` command to automatically crop and copy it for all the platforms your project supports (currenty works with iOS and Android).
 - No need to have a platform installed in your project